What Are The Different Types of Life Insurance Policies And There Pros & Cons

 Whole life insurance

-Whole life insurance is exactly what it sounds like: life insurance for your whole life that pays out to your beneficiaries when you die.
+Whole life insurance is exactly what it sounds like life insurance for your whole life that pays out to your beneficiaries when you die.
 Premium payment costs are usually locked in at the time of purchase, meaning the payments won’t change while you own your policy.
 The younger and healthier you buy, the cheaper your payments will likely be.

 Universal life insurance

 Unlike whole life insurance, universal life insurance offers more flexibility, specifically when it comes to premium payments, the amount of the death benefit, and the savings/investment portion of the policy.
-Universal life insurance policyholders can change the amount and frequency of premiums payments, so long as the first premium payment is made.
+Universal life insurance policyholders can change the amount and frequency of premium payments, so long as the first premium payment is made.
 This allows you to build investment savings and have a life insurance policy at the same time.

-Term life insurance
+Term life insurance life insurance policy

 Variable life insurance

 Variable life insurance can be described as permanent life insurance with an investment component.
 The policy’s cash value can be invested in sub-accounts, and this has the potential to grow as the investments in those sub-accounts grow.
-On the other hand, the cash value might decrease if the investments decline.
+On the other hand, the cash value might decrease if the assets decline.

 Accidental and dismemberment life insurance

 Accidental and dismemberment life insurance is usually a rider to a health insurance or life insurance policy.
 The rider covers the unintentional death or dismemberment of the insured.
 Dismemberment includes the loss –or the loss of use – of body parts or functions (e.g., limbs, speech, eyesight, and hearing).
 Because of coverage limitations, prospective buyers should carefully read the terms of the policy.
 Because accidental and dismemberment life insurance is limited and generally covers unlikely events, it is supplemental life insurance and not an acceptable substitute for term life insurance.
+If you like the article share it on Facebook or another social media.
+Please comment on what type of insurance would work best for you.
+In the comments tell us what type of insurance would you think you need now and in the future?

 Derek P. Bliedung is a former Primerica licensee insurance agent who later started the Columbus Financial Success & Coach, to bring members of the society from financial hardship to financing thriving.